 - a person’s regular occupation, profession, or trade

 - the practice of making one’s living by engaging in commerce

-So a business is basically what somebody does, generally in exchange of some sort of remuneration, as low or as high it is.
-The definition does not bring up any sort of judgement on the quality of the business.
+So a business is basically what somebody does, generally, in exchange for some sort of remuneration, as low or as high it is.
+The definition does not bring up any sort of judgment on the quality of the business.
 This means, a business is not inherently wrong but instead, some people run their business is more or less ethical and responsible ways.